sd-backdrop/view_alias/README.txt

 SETUP
 1. untar the tarball into your drupal modules directory
 2. enable the module
-3. visit admin/settings/view_alias for configuration options.
+3. visit admin/build/path/pathauto for configuration options.

 Generating Aliases
-This is our bulk process to build all of the view aliases.
-Click the "Generate Aliases" field link for the fieldset that will display a section for each view that accepts term id arguments.
-To create aliases:
-1. Inside the fieldset for the view that you wish to create aliases for:
-  a. select the vocabulary
-  b. check the "Update aliases for <viewname>" checkbox
-  c. select an Update Action
-  d. click the "Update Aliases" button.
-    Now you will see a list of all the aliases created.
+View Alias is mostly integrated with pathauto.
+So expand the "View Alias" settings fieldset to select the views to alias.

+In the 6.x version the views with term arguments and page displays are automatically displayed for you to choose from.
+Simply select the views to alias and check the "Bulk generate aliases ..." box and Save the configuration to kick off the generation.

+/** NOT DONE YET **/
 Recurring Aliases
 This works of hook_taxonomy to update aliases when terms are updated, created or deleted.
 For each view: